 - Shortening your mortgage term from 30 years to 15 years

 Doing the FHA Net Tangible Benefit test might require a lender’s assistance, so this would be a good time to make contact with a person who can help you.

 Your current mortgage company can help via their customer service call center.
-Or, if you prefer to get help more quickly, you can click here to get today’s FHA mortgage rates.

 Common FHA Streamline Refinance Questions

 The FHA Streamline Refinance program is a no-verification refinance loan available to U.S. homeowners.
 The program is straight-forward, but you may have questions.

 Here are some of the common questions people ask about the FHA Streamline Refinance.

 Why does my lender say verifications are required for my FHA Streamline Refinance, when this article says they’re not?

 The FHA maintains a rulebook for the FHA Streamline Refinance program, which is known as the FHA mortgage guidelines.